 This course is a continuation of HS109 emphasizing political, economic, and cultural changes of the 18th century, the various forms of nationalism, international socialism, and their influences on the 19th and 20th century, and the search for international peace with the increasing complexity of the emerging nations of the Third World.
 This course will include a study of political history, philosophy, and literature.
-Prerequisite: HS109.
+Prerequisite: HS109 or permission of instructor.